Advanced Treatment of Pineal Cysts

 - Fellowship trained neurosurgeon with expertise in research and treatment of: brain aneurysms, brain tumors, arteriovenous malformations (AVMs), skull base tumors and meningiomas, pineal cysts, carotid disease, trigeminal neuralgia, and chiari malformations

-- Serves as Chief of neurosurgery for Memorial Hermann-Texas Medical Center and Professor and Chair of neurosurgery at UTHealth Medical School
+- Serves as Chief of neurosurgery for Memorial Hermann-Texas Medical Center and Professor and Chair of neurosurgery at McGovern Medical School at UTHealth

 - Honored with numerous awards and was named to America's Top Surgeons, Marquis Who's Who and Who's Who in America